Anvil (band): Anvil! The Story of Anvil documentary, and This Is Thirteen (2006–2009)

 In 2006, the band recorded with Chris Tsangarides, who produced their acclaimed 1982 album Metal on Metal.
-After failing to find a new label, the album, This Is Thirteen, was self-released in 2007, and was available exclusively from the band's website.
+After failing to find a new label, the album, This Is Thirteen, was self-released in 2007 and was available exclusively from the band's website.
 Guitarist Ivan Hurd left the band at this point to settle down with his new wife, Anvil's former tour manager Tiziana Arrigoni.

 In 2008, the band was the subject of the documentary film Anvil!
 The Story of Anvil, directed by the screenwriter and former Anvil roadie Sacha Gervasi.
 The film garnered critical acclaim from many major publications; Rolling Stone called it "the year's most praised rock doc."
 At the film's premiere, which took place at the 2008 Sundance Film Festival, the band played "Cat Scratch Fever" with Slash and Anthrax's Scott Ian.

-The high praise for the movie put Anvil back into the public consciousness, and brought the band opening slots with AC/DC and Saxon, plus appearances at major festivals, including the Download, Hellfest, Bumbershoot and SXSW.
+The high praise for the movie put Anvil back into the public consciousness, and brought the band opening slots with AC/DC and Saxon, as well as appearances at major festivals, including the Download, Hellfest, Bumbershoot and SXSW.

-Following the success of the Anvil documentary, VH1 Classic Records re-released This Is Thirteen on CD and vinyl on September 15, 2009, with a newly recorded song, "Thumb Hang", which had been written by the band during the 1980s.
+After the success of the Anvil documentary, VH1 Classic Records re-released This Is Thirteen on CD and vinyl on September 15, 2009, with a newly recorded song, "Thumb Hang", which was written by the band during the 1980s.
 The double-vinyl LP contains re-recorded versions of Anvil classics "Metal on Metal" and "666".

 In 2009, Bantam Press released the book Anvil: The Story of Anvil, authored by Kudlow and Reiner with a foreword by Slash.
 On March 28, 2009, Kudlow and Reiner were the featured guests on VH1 Classic's That Metal Show.
-Anvil played the Rocklahoma festival in Pryor, Oklahoma in 2009, and opened for AC/DC at their first few summer Black Ice World Tour shows (North American leg II).
+Anvil played the Rocklahoma festival in Pryor, Oklahoma, in 2009 and opened for AC/DC at their first few summer Black Ice World Tour shows (North American leg II).
 They also supported Saxon on a leg of UK shows in November.

 Anvil appeared on The Tonight Show with Conan O'Brien on October 6, 2009, the first network television appearance of their career, to coincide with the release of Anvil!
 The Story Of Anvil on DVD in North America; on the show, the band performed "Metal on Metal".

 On October 8, 2009, Anvil filmed a cameo performance in a rock club for The Green Hornet.